kirull1/videocloud/memory-bank/techContext.md

 - bcrypt for password hashing
 - Multer for file uploads
 - AWS SDK for S3 integration
+- fluent-ffmpeg for video processing
+- @ffprobe-installer/ffprobe for media metadata extraction

 ### Development Tools
 - pnpm for package management